Flagship Programme

 10. Budget and Branding

-• Logo: Neural network overlaid on the African map with mathematical symbols.
+- Logo: Neural network overlaid on a map with mathematical symbols.

 11. The Vision for 2035

-By 2035, Math4Int will have expanded across all 54 African nations and created research labs dedicated to designing machine intelligence for African and global challenges.
-The next generation of African youth won't just follow global AI trends, they'll lead them.
+By 2035, Math4Int will have expanded across many nations and created research labs dedicated to designing machine intelligence for local and shared challenges.
+The next generation of youth won't just follow AI trends, they'll lead them.

 Contact Us